 William Ouchi (William G. “Bill” Ouchi; 1943) is an American Emeritus Professor at the UCLA Anderson School of Management.
 He is an author and expert in the field of management and organizational systems.
-William Ouchi authored the New York Times bestseller ‘Theory Z: How American Business Can Meet the Japanese Challenge,’ in which William Ouchi features a combination of Douglass McGregor’s Theory X and Y. Moreover, he authored various books regarding school systems such as ‘Making Schools Work: A Revolutionary Plan to Get Your Children the Education They Need,’ and ‘The Secret of TSL,’ a guide to the revolutionary reforms that are changing public education.
+William Ouchi authored the New York Times bestseller ‘Theory Z: How American Business Can Meet the Japanese Challenge,’ in which William Ouchi features a combination of Douglas McGregor ’s Theory X and Y. Moreover, he authored various books regarding school systems such as ‘Making Schools Work: A Revolutionary Plan to Get Your Children the Education They Need,’ and ‘The Secret of TSL,’ a guide to the revolutionary reforms that are changing public education.

 Biography William Ouchi

 William Ouchi was born in Honolulu.
 He spent his childhood in Hawaii and attended the Punahou School where he graduated in 1961.

 He studied a bachelor administration in Political Economy at Williams College in 1965.
 William Ouchi graduated with an honorary degree and continued his studies with an MBA in Business Administration from Stanford University in 1967.
 He next obtained his Ph.D., also in Business Administrations but at the University of Chicago in 1972.